A Primer on Medium-Length Hair

-Medium-length hair is the perfect length.
-It's a graceful look, including for anyone who's over 50.
-You can't really go wrong with a cut that falls somewhere between the chin and a few inches below the shoulders.
-The length works for anyone, no matter their age, hair texture, or face shape.
-What's more, it's a super popular length and never goes out of style.
-It's still long enough to be considered stylish and sexy, but not so long that you'll look like you're trying to be 25 again.
+Medium-length hair is the perfect length for anyone who's over 50.
+No matter your face shape, you can't really go wrong with a cut that falls somewhere between the chin and a few inches below the shoulders.
+It's super popular, and it never goes out of style.
+What's more is that it's still long enough to be considered sexy, but not so long that you'll look like you're trying to be 25 again.

 This haircut works on Diane Keaton because it doesn't compete with her funky wardrobe.
 It's simple, flattering and no-nonsense.
 An edgier cut would overwhelm her.
 It's a perfect example of the haircut fitting a woman's personality.

 Keep in mind that Keaton always sports some pretty amazing glasses.
 If you wear glasses, you can use them to play up your style.
 It's a fashion accessory that not everyone has, so make the most of it and explore your options to find a fit that matches your personal style.